-This position pays at least $110,000-130,000 per year, based on experience and track record, plus a great benefits package, and a $2,500 signing bonus to purchase a new computer, desk, or anything else that would help build or refresh your home office.
+We will provide you a $2,500 signing bonus to purchase a new computer, desk, or anything else that would help build or refresh your home office.

-After your first year with Action Verb, we’ll update your salary annually based on your performance, as reviewed by your peers.
+We’ll update your salary annually based on your performance, as reviewed by your peers.
 Over the course of your career at Action Verb, your salary can grow by 2-3x if you are one of our highest performers.

-We fully pay base plan health insurance premiums (exact plan details depend on your state of residence), and we’ll pick up the tab for 75% of your spouse or family if they wish to join your chosen plan.
+We fully pay base plan health insurance premiums (exact plan details depend on your state of residence), and we’ll pick up the tab for 75% of your spouse or dependents if they wish to join your chosen plan.
 We want your family to be healthy.